EarlGray/sljs/wasm/README.md

 # slothjs_wasm

-This is a wasm32-unknown-unknown build of slothjs, created and packaged via wasm-pack.
+This is a wasm32-unknown-unknown build of sljs, created and packaged via wasm-pack.

 Build: